Skip to main content

 Yes, there is a strong connection between sleep apnea and these scores.
 Untreated sleep apnea fragments sleep, raises stress hormones, and often shows up as depression, anxiety, irritability, and ADHD-like symptoms in the daytime.
 Treating apnea, often with a CPAP, frequently lowers PHQ-9, GAD-7, and ASRS scores at the same time as it improves energy.

 Your PHQ-9 sometimes goes up after starting therapy because real therapy asks you to face hard emotions you may have been pushing aside.
-In the short term, that can briefly raise distress, especially around questions about sadness or sleep.
+In the short term, that can briefly raise distress, particularly around questions about sadness or sleep.
 Over weeks, scores typically trend down as you build new skills and process what surfaced.

-PHQ-9 and GAD-7 relate to suicide risk through specific items, especially question 9 of the PHQ-9, which asks about thoughts of self-harm or being better off dead.
+PHQ-9 and GAD-7 relate to suicide risk through specific items, particularly question 9 of the PHQ-9, which asks about thoughts of self-harm or being better off dead.
 Any non-zero answer there triggers a direct, supportive conversation, a safety check, and a plan that may include adjusting treatment, involving a therapist, or calling on emergency support if needed.
 We never treat that question as a checkbox.

 Yes, these tools are used differently for older adults because depression and anxiety often show up as physical complaints, sleep changes, or memory issues rather than classic sadness.
 PHQ-9 and GAD-7 still work, but we read them alongside cognitive screening, fall risk, and a careful look at medications, since many drugs commonly used in older adults can mimic or worsen mood and attention problems.